 Just a handful of ingredients and an ice cream scooper turn a ho-hum cup of coffee into the greatest creamy, sweet caffeine of your life.
-Perfect for a hot summer day, a memorable brunch spread or a wedding shower show-stopper.
+This Iced Coffee Recipe with Ice Cream is perfect for a hot summer day, a memorable brunch spread or a wedding shower show-stopper.

 Sugar: The recipe calls for typical granulated sugar, but feel free to substitute brown sugar if you want a deeper molasses sweetness.
 I often use stevia in my coffee, so I know that works just as well.